Photo of group learning session on child nutrition

 At the same time, opportunities to limit disease and improve health through nutrition are better than ever, and a growing number of practitioners are turning to food as a front-line medicine.

-Professors and staff in the Lawson Centre are updating nutrition and lifestyle content in the MD Program at the University of Toronto, creating professional development material for established practitioners, and training graduate students in basic, translational and implementation sciences.
+Professors and staff in the Lawson Centre for Child Nutrition are updating nutrition and lifestyle content in the MD Program at the University of Toronto, creating professional development material for established practitioners, and training graduate students in basic, translational and implementation sciences.

 Virtual learning sessions that provide physicians and health-care practitioners with an up-to-date overview of child nutrition.